architect/arc.codes/src/shared/en/aws/quickstart-arc-project-layout.md

 '-.arc
 ```

-The generated code was also immediately deployed to the built-in `staging` environment.
-Subsequent edits to the local code are deployed by running `npx deploy`.
+If you add further sections it is safe to run and re-run `arc init` to generate further code.
+Local code is deployed to a staging environment by running `arc deploy`.

 Happy with staging?
-Ship a release to production by running `npx deploy production`.
+Ship a release to production by running `arc deploy production`.

 Time to celebrate! ✨